 Ambiguity: Clear financial goals for the future and the present should be articulated precisely in the agreement.
 An experienced family law attorney will be able to draft an agreement that is straightforward, limiting and questions as to meaning later on.

 For assistance establishing a prenuptial agreement speak with one of our Washington State Family Law Attorneys at Elise Buie Family Law Group, PLLC.
-We provide free consultations to help get you started with planning your prenup today.
+Contact our office to help get you started with planning your prenup today.